top of page

 Riding the Grey Owl's Trail

-If you've every hiked (or biked) this trail, you already know that I was in for a rude awakening to be sure.
+If you've ever hiked (or biked) this trail, you already know that I was in for a rude awakening.
 The trail is not super technical, nor is there a lot of elevation to overcome.
 But on a bike, it's a challenge purely from a fatigue standpoint.
 Right from the beginning, you contend with a barrage of roots that you ride over.
 From there, you have to worry about fallen trees that require you to carry your bike up and over (or around) and a few scattered rock gardens here and there.
 All these items add up to a slow average speed with few spots where you can just relax.

 So why do I continue to ride this trail every October since 2020?

 I now pursue it to see if I can accomplish it again, despite being in worse shape.
-It's like a personal challenge where it seems that I am trying to make it harder on myself every year.
+It's like a personal challenge where I seem to make it harder on myself every year.
 I don't endorse this approach, by the way.
 But regardless, if you enjoy riding your bike and enduring a decent challenge, this might be the ride for you.

 Because It's Beautiful

-Riding in the forest of Prince Albert National Park is amazing.
-Even if you just ride a trail near Waskesiu for a few miles, the beauty around you is awesome.
-But the Grey Owl's trail is incredible.
-You ride through various ecosystems that are constantly changing the further you go.
-Evergreen forests, to birch forests.
-Sandy beaches, to the serenity of the deep forest.
-This trail is rewarding every mile you pass.
+Riding in the forest of Prince Albert National Park is simply amazing.
+Even if you just ride a trail near Waskesiu for a few miles, the beauty around you is breathtaking.
+But the Grey Owl's Trail?
+It's incredible.
+You ride through various ecosystems that change constantly as you go.
+From evergreen forests to birch forests.
+From sandy beaches to the serenity of the deep woods.
+This trail rewards you with beauty every mile you pass.

 Because It's Quiet